 There are a number of key points to consider when starting out as a freelancer.
 Firstly, it is important to network and market yourself in order to find work.
-And you need to be organised and efficient in order to manage your time and workload effectively.
+And you need to be organized and efficient in order to manage your time and workload effectively.
 And of course, it is important to keep up to date with industry developments in order to maintain a competitive edge.

 Networking and marketing are important in order to find work when starting as a freelancer.
 You’ll need to build relationships with other professionals in the industry and develop a network of clients.
 And when you’re just getting started, it is important to be patient and persistent in order to succeed as a freelancer.